world-wide-lab/world-wide-lab/docs/guides/deployment.md

 While this guide has quite a few steps for its setup, it has the benefit of being able to automatically handle the deployment and configuration in a single step at the end.
 After the initial setup, it's also easy to delete or update the deployment again via Pulumi.

+### Cost

+The estimated cost of running this deployment is around `30.60 USD` per month.
+You can find a detailed breakdown of the calculation in the [AWS Cost Calculator](https://calculator.aws/#/estimate?id=a13478712acf8f10be872963d7287482d8161b0c).

+Please note that this is just an estimate and costs can very depending on your configuration and the traffic / amount of data you collect.
+We recommend setting up an alerts to monitor your cloud costs and notice any changes well in advance.

 ## Deploying with the Desktop App 🚀

 The World-Wide-Lab Desktop App offers a graphical step-by-step interface to lead you through deployments.
 It will show which requirements you need to install and will deploy to the cloud with the click of a button once they are installed.